kiedtl/finwe/README.md

 of byte, treating it as a single item.
 Thus, a single mistake can lead to some difficult-to-debug issues.

-Bureaucrat was originally designed to abstract away the concept of 16-bit/8-bit words.
-In Bur, all the core words can work with both (are "generic"), taking `Any` args (instead of `U16`/`U8`).
+Finwë was originally designed to abstract away the concept of 16-bit/8-bit words.
+In Finwë, all the core words can work with both (are "generic"), taking `Any` args (instead of `U16`/`U8`).
 At runtime, they are monomorphized into a specific flavor -- either 16-bit or 8-bit -- and compiled to Uxn bytecode.